Articles

 If none of the beneficiaries want to take possession, then the estate must dispose of the firearm.
 The RCMP provides the following options:

-• sell or give the firearm to any individual, museum or business with a licence to acquire that particular type of firearm through the official transfer process; or
+- sell or give the firearm to any individual, museum or business with a licence to acquire that particular type of firearm through the official transfer process; or

-• export it to a country that allows it.
+- export it to a country that allows it.
 Global Affairs Canada (1-800-267-8376) can provide information on export permit requirements.
 For restricted or prohibited firearms, an Authorization to Transport (ATT) is required and can be obtained from the provincial or territorial CFO; or

-• have the firearm permanently deactivated by a gunsmith, so it no longer meets the definition of a firearm and is therefore exempted from the requirements of the Firearms Act; or
+- have the firearm permanently deactivated by a gunsmith, so it no longer meets the definition of a firearm and is therefore exempted from the requirements of the Firearms Act; or

-• surrender the firearm to a police officer or a firearms officer for disposal.
+- surrender the firearm to a police officer or a firearms officer for disposal.
 These authorities must be contacted beforehand.

 This article does not intend to be a step-by-step guide.
 It is meant to make the reader aware that executors must pay particular attention to estates where the deceased owned firearms.
 The acts of storing, transporting, and transferring firearms are highly regulated, and an executor who is not careful can rapidly find themself in deep legal trouble.
 Executors in this position should consult with a lawyer as soon as they learn that they must handle firearms.
 Have questions or need help?
-Contact us at and we'll do our best to help you.
+Contact us and we’ll do our best to help you.

 Disclaimer – Legalese